-That means wet conditions for your feet, along with unstable trail conditions such as mud holes, rock slides, eroded tread, slippery tree roots, and impassable creeks.
+That means wet conditions for your feet, along with unstable trail conditions such as mud holes, rock slides, eroded tread, slippery tree roots, and swollen impassable creeks.

 Waterproof footwear that comes up over your ankles is the way to go, quite literally.

-much better to blast through the mud, and carefully pick your way around dicey (and maybe icy) sections of trail, in snug boots with good tread.
+It's much better to blast through the mud, and carefully pick your way around dicey (and maybe icy) sections of trail, in snug boots with good tread.

 If a water crossing looks too wild for you, do the smart thing: turn around.

 Mark the trail in your hiking journal for later in the season, when the crossing will be as easy peasy as possible.